Cranemaster

 A game-changer in Offshore Heavy Lifting Industry

-The CM3-3000T-5500-A, a new class of shock absorber, was developed specifically for this reality.
+The CM3-3000T-5500-A, a new class of shock absorber, was developed specifically for this reality and it was born out of a direct collaboration with Heerema Marine Contractors, one of the world's leading offshore installation contractors.

 Developed to safely manage loads of up to 3000 tonnes, this is the largest shock absorber ever produced.
 It has already been proven in offshore wind installation, operating in real offshore conditions where predictable motions and controlled load transfer are essential.
 The unit is scheduled for further offshore wind deployment later this year, reflecting the growing demand for solutions capable of handling the increasing scale of modern projects.

 Designed and manufactured in Norway, the Cranemaster CM3-3000T-5500-A is a passive heave compensation unit with a Safe Working Load (SWL) of 3,000 t and a dynamic capacity of up to 3,510 t.
+The unit was manufactured in close collaboration with Servi AS, whose precision engineering and fabrication expertise were instrumental in bringing this record-breaking design to life.
 The unit features a 5,500 mm stroke length and a multi-accumulator system that can be controlled independently, allowing the response characteristics to be tuned to specific load cases.
 This configuration enables effective absorption of transient dynamic loads during offshore lifts, reducing peak forces transferred to the crane and structure.
-In practice, this allows heavier components to be handled more safely, improves control during high-energy load events, and increases the range of sea states in which lifting operations can be executed.

 What a 3000-Tonne Passive Heave Compensator (PHC) & Shock Absorber Changes for Offshore Lifting